WeChat for Business: 7 Things to Consider

 4. WeChat Advertising

 Like most popular social media networks, paid media is the most effective way to reach out to a substantial audience on WeChat.
-Here are its ad options:
+Here are its advertising options:

 a.
 WeChat Moments